-Just make note of the fact that this soap will require the use of a shaving brush in order to get the best results.
+This soap will require the use of a shaving brush in order to get the best results.

 - One bar of all-natural soap (look for something designed specifically for the face, with as few ingredients as possible; unscented is best)